timout/CarND-Traffic-Sign-Classifier/writeup.md

 ![Drunk man crossing][test_10]

 The image was identified incorrectly with confidence 71%.
-The image was not in traning set so I was just curious how it will be identified by the model.
+The image class was not in traning set so I was just curious how it will be identified by the model.
 5 top predictions:
  1. Class_id:10 (No passing for vehicles over 3.5 metric tons), confidence:71%
  2. Class_id:9 (No passing), confidence:17%